Secondary School

 The four branches of secondary education are:

-• VWO is pre-university education (voorbereidend wetenschappelijk onderwijs) and takes six years.
+- VWO is pre-university education (voorbereidend wetenschappelijk onderwijs) and takes six years.
 Students can then continue to university (WO).
 VWO education is in general more analytical and research-oriented than HAVO.
-There are two types of schools: Atheneum and Gymnasium.
-Gymnasium includes Latin, Ancient Greek and Classical studies, while Atheneum does not.
-Both give equal access to university.
+There are three types of schools: atheneum, lyceum and gymnasium.
+The curriculum at lyceums and at gymnasiums includes Latin, Ancient Greek and classical studies, and at gymnasiums, taking these is compulsory.
+All three types give equal access to university, though for some study programmes having studied the classics is compulsory.

 Click here for an in-depth explanation of the differences between VMBO, HAVO and VWO.